Howard Ferguson: Liquor policy

 The Ferguson government, eager for new tax revenue, held a plebiscite in 1924 to soften the province's temperance laws.
 A slim majority voted against prohibition, which led Ferguson's government to permit the sale of beer with an alcohol content of no more than 4.4 proof, about 2.2%.
 Such brew became known as Fergie's foam.

 The 1926 provincial election was fought on the issue of the government's proposal to repeal the Ontario Temperance Act and to permit controlled sales of liquor in government-owned stores.
 Attorney-General William Folger Nickle, who had supported the government's earlier decision to allow the sale of low-alcohol beer, was opposed to going any further softening of temperance laws and resigned from Cabinet to run against the government as a Prohibitionist candidate against the repeal of the law.
 Ferguson's Conservatives were re-elected with a slightly reduced majority.

 In 1927, the government introduced legislation to establish the Liquor Control Board of Ontario and to allow the sale of alcohol by government-owned and operated liquor stores.
 That moderate stance on temperance allowed the government to isolate the Liberals, who until 1930 took a hard prohibitionist stance by opposing even regulated liquor sales and so alienated all but the most hardline temperance advocates.

 Other issues

 The Tories remained hostile to labour and immigrants and were not prepared to provide social relief when the Great Depression threw thousands out of work and into poverty.
 The Ferguson government also opposed federal government plans for an old-age pension.

 Posthumous Honours

-In September of 1949, the Kemptville Nursery located in Ferguson's home town of Kemptville was renamed to the Ferguson Forest Center in honour of Ferguson.
+In September 1949, the Kemptville Nursery located in Ferguson's home town of Kemptville was renamed to the Ferguson Forest Center in honour of Ferguson.